 Healthier Options to Bring for Team Snack Day

 This list is not meant to be exhaustive.
 Use it as a spring board for ideas of what will work well for your team as well as your budget.
 Don’t go for broke on snack day!

 Pack these in a cooler or tub of ice if you’ve got time.

 - Dye-free sports drinks – while these still have processed sweeteners, they are a welcome alternative to drinks loaded with artificial coloring

 - Yogurt tubes – there are a number of brands that are free of dyes as well as high fructose corn syrup.
 If you freeze them the night before they are kind of like a popsicle which is very cool (pun intended) for hot days.

-- Applesauce in the pouches – no need for a spoon and the GoGoSqueeZ brand is unsweetened
+- Applesauce in the pouches – no need for a spoon!
+Also, nice to freeze in advance if you have time.

-- Individual bags of Pirate’s Booty, crackers, and granola bars
+- Individual bags of Pirate’s Booty, crackers, or granola bars

-- Individually packaged fruit snacks, fruit leathers, dried fruit, apple slices, apple chips
+- Individually packaged fruit snacks, fruit leathers, dried fruit, or apple chips

-Team Snack is part of the child’s team experience.
-For my guy, they are a big part.
+Team Snack Day is part of the child’s team experience.
+For my guys, they were a very big part.
 While you don’t want to get your kids all hyped up on sugar, neither do you want to poo-poo this fun aspect of being in little league.